wmoncrief/Pixal/Proposal.md

 - Wes Moncrief

 #### Project Goal
-To find a relationship between stocks and Google Trends.
-This will be done for each company in the Fortune 500.
-We will then examine whether certain companies/industries are positively or negatively affected by increased publicity.
+We will determine the average color of each frame in a given YouTube video.
+We will use the average colors to compare many different YouTube videos.
+We hope to find relationships between channels, genres, and popularity.

 ### What is the need?
 Who wants or benefits?
-Stocks & Searches will help us to understand the relationship between the public and the stock market.
-It will give insight into whether or not Americans are keeping knowledgeable about the companies they are investing in.

-We hope to learn what industries are benefitted by publicity.
-This could give potential guidance to public relations officers at certain companies.
+This will give insight into what colors influence the popularity of a video.
+It will also help us to understand how different colors are used in different genres of videos.

 ### What data (or datasets)?
-Stocks & Searches will use data from Google Trends.
-The data can be downloaded in CSV form.
-It describes the relative number of searches over time as well as the regions where the term was searched.
-This data is accessible via Google's API.
-We can acquire stock data from Yahoo Finance.
+We will use videos from YouTube.
+We will write a quick Python script to get the average color from each frame.

 ### What is your "data science" toolkit?
 You should list specific tools / packages you will use.
+- OpenCV
+  - This is 'Open Computer Vision', which is implemented in Python as cv2.
+It will help us get data from video frames.
+- Classifiers
+  - We will try to classify different videos based on their frame color data.
+We will use a test & train set.
-- Google API
+- Multiple Regression
-  - We will use this API to get our search data
+  - We will use this to see if we can find correlations between videos that we expect to be related.
-- Analysis
-  - ???

 ### Incremental Steps to Completion
-1. Acquire all relevant data
-2.
+1. Choose videos from YouTube to analyze
+2. Map videos to their frame color data representation
+3. Use regression to search for patterns in data
+4. Use classifiers to attempt predictions based on author, genre, popularity, etc.

 ### Preliminary sketch of what you hope to find.
-We are hoping to find a correlation between stock prices and google searches.
-Ideally, we will find that searches for a company's name will precede a change in their stock prices.
+We are hoping to find correlation between popularity and colors used.
+We expect to find commonality between videos by the same author - they often have the same scenery in the videos.

-We hope to find which industries are benefitted by publicity and which are hurt by it.